Global stability of three dimensional steady Prandtl equation: Appendix

 Note that for $\varepsilon$ small, $\sqrt{z+\epsilon_0}\leq \varepsilon^3 $ implies $z\leq \delta_6$ where $\delta_6$ is defined in Lemma \ref{6969} which is independent of $\varepsilon$.
 Similarly, we can derive

 \end{proof}

 \bigbreak

 {\bf Acknowledgements}.
+The research of W. Shen is supported by NSFC(Grant 12371208).
+The research of Y. Wang is supported by NSFC(Grant 12371236 and Grant 12001383) and the National Key Research $\&$ Development Program(Grant 2024YFA1014900).
 The research of T. Yang is supported by the General Research Fund of Hong Kong (Project No. 11303521).
 He would also like to thank the Kuok Group foundation for its generous support.
-The research of W. Shen is supported by NSFC under Grant 12371208.
-The research of Y. Wang is supported by NSFC under Grant 12371236 and Grant 12001383.\\
+The authors would also like to thank the support by the Research Center for Nonlinear Analysis in The Hong Kong Polytechnic University.